ZyMa-1/Conways_game_of_life_widget/info/About.md

 ## Config Manager

-Config Manager uses defined `deserialize_property` and `serialize_property` which are created MANUALLY (seriously why, +1 for custom conversion) to convert values between '.json' and properties.
+Config Manager uses defined `deserialize_property` and `serialize_property` which are created MANUALLY (seriously why, +1 for custom conversion) to convert values between JSON and properties.

 ## Properties Manager

-The Properties Manager needs more complex approach in order to handle read only properties, properties without notify signal and the list can go on, but that functionality is enough.
+The Properties Manager requires more complex approach in order to handle read only properties, properties without notify signal and so on.
 To convert property and set it to the widget value, ANOTHER manual conversion needs to be done (+1 for custom conversion).
 And to convert widget value to property supported value